mizmizo/rosbag_annotation/README.md

 ![annotation](images/annotation_usage.png)

 Annotation usage:
-- 1. Class spinner : Selected class name for adding new label.
+- 1 Class spinner : Selected class name for adding new label.
-- 2. Label option  : If activated, keep previous labels in save/skip
+- 2 Label option  : If activated, keep previous labels in save/skip
-- 3. Sate button   :
+- 3 Sate button   :
   * Add    : add new label (selected class)
   * Erase  : erase clicked label
   * Modify : Reshape label by dragging a vertex of the label, move by dragging the center.
-- 4. Finish button :
+- 4 Finish button :
   * Save   : Save current image and labels, go to next image.
   * Skip   : Go to next image without saving.

-Annotated dataset will be saved in <Save Directory>/images/ and <Save Directory>/labels/.
+Annotated dataset will be saved in \<Save Directory\>/images/ and \<Save Directory\>/labels/.
 Those data have digits detection format (same as KITTI except score).
 You can use the dataset from chainer with rosbag\_annotaion.chainer\_dataset module.